ldstep/ldstephensnet/content/notes.md

 ---

+November 13, 2025, at 3:28:08 PM

+This afternoon, while reading the MPU forum, I came across a post discussing menu bar managers.
+Several posters mentioned that they had stopped using third-party managers and were now using the built-in macOS 26 manager.
+Intrigued, I decided to give it a try.
+By being selective and only including items in the menu bar that I actually used, I managed to access everything I needed without any hidden items behind the MacBook Pro notch.
+I was even able to delete Ice.

+---

 November 7, 2025, at 3:38:23 PM

 "The smarter, more capable version of Siri that Apple is developing will be powered by Google Gemini, reports Bloomberg.
 Apple will pay Google approximately $1 billion per year for a 1.2 trillion parameter artificial intelligence model that was developed by Google."